DVRM65/noahide-faq/README.md

 Judaism and Noahidism are not separate faiths, but rather are both the same faith, with Judaism being for jews and Noahidism for non-jews.

+Both jews and Noahides believe in the 13 principles of faith by Maimonides (the Rambam):
+1. God is the cause of existence
+2. God is one
+3. God is incorporeal
+4. God is eternal
+5. We serve God exclusively
+6. God communicates through prophecy
+7. Moses was the ultimate prophet
+8. The Torah is of divine origin
+9. The Torah is immutable
+10. God is omniscient
+11. God rewards and punishes
+12. We believe in and await the messiah
+13. The dead will be resurrected

 ## How do I know if Noahidism is right for me?
 It would be a mistake to assume that since there are only 7 commandments, Noahidism is an "easier" faith to practice than Judaism.
 When in fact there are 7 categories of commandments within the 7 commandments.